REGISTRATION WILL OPEN IN DECEMBER 2018.

 - I-20 Issuance & Visa Requirement

-Accepted students must submit requirements for I-20 issuance to [email protected] by May 15.
+Registered students must submit requirements for I-20 issuance to [email protected] by April 15.
 Instructions will be sent to accepted students via email.

 REQUIREMENTS FOR I-20 ISSUANCE